Omar-V2/ask-florence/README.md

 ## The Problem

 Doctors spend a large amount of time taking calls from family members of admitted patients, providing updates, answering questions and relieving concerns.
-This activity in and of itself doesn't improve the care of the admitted patient, yet doctors feel a moral obligation to perform it. patient.
+This activity in and of itself doesn't improve the care of the admitted patient, yet doctors feel a moral obligation to perform it.

 ## The Solution